tezos/tezos-mirror/docs/whitedoc/michelson.rst

          {
            UNPAIR ;
            # pair the payload with the current contract address, to ensure signatures
-           # can't be replayed accross different contracts if a key is reused.
+           # can't be replayed across different contracts if a key is reused.
            DUP ; SELF ; ADDRESS ; CHAIN_ID ; PAIR ; PAIR ;
            PACK ; # form the binary payload that we expect to be signed DIP { UNPAIR @counter ; DIP { SWAP } } ; SWAP